iw-tom/policies/ISO-27001/backup/readme.md

 # Backup Policy

 ## Introduction
-Infinity Works must secure data against loss of confidentiality, integrity and availability during transfer between electronic systems.
+Opus Works must secure data against loss of confidentiality, integrity and availability during transfer between electronic systems.

 This document presents security controls that must be applied to systems which require backup.